ering0427/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+When designing the touch button for switching the clock mode, I first used the alligator clips to connect between the button (no actual buttons, just a flat surface) and the capacitive sensor.
+The alligator clips detect capacitive touch better than the copper tape.
+However, the copper tape can be hidden behind the paper and the users won't be aware when touching the button.

 **b. explain the selection.**

 ### Part 2.